Analyst (Actuary) - IT-Online

-Provide actuarial technical support and coach/mentor junior analysts within the company’s actuarial team.
-Use statistical models to analyse data and calculate the probability of and costs associated with certain events.
+Responsible for driving risk and compliance or product delivery in the actuarial team.
+Provide actuarial technical support and develop models.
+Manage and take accountability for the delivery of actuarial outcomes.
+Coach and mentor analysts within the actuarial team.
+Use statistical models to analyse data and calculate the actuarial metrics.

+- Collaborate with internal (Actuarial) and external (Business) stakeholders to find out their needs/issues/concerns and reacting to these by leading and coordinating the development of stakeholder engagement plans to support the communication of business information and decisions.

 - Keep stakeholders informed and up to date with project/analysis delivery and provide clear and concise feedback to stakeholders.